 - Access to airport lounges (including Priority Pass Select membership, which sells for $400+ per year)

-As you can see, just a few card benefits can easily give you over $800 per year in value — well over $400 more than you’ll pay for the annual fee.
+As you can see, just a few card benefits can easily give you around $800 per year in value — well over than what you’ll pay for the annual fee.

 Find benefits that match your lifestyle